 - It Was Here, I Swear!: Jeff, with Professor Professorson's office.
 Of course, he was bluffing all along, but the Dean and Annie already knew that.

 - Large Ham: Professor Professorson/Woolley/Garrity, when revealing his true scheme.
-Then again, to be fair to the guy look at the dialogue he's been given, all taken from Dean Pelton's unpublished novel:Figments!
+To be fair to the guy, look at the dialogue he's been given, all taken from Dean Pelton's unpublished novel:Figments!
 Puffs of hot air, from the lips of a ghost and the shadow of a unicorn's dream.

 Would that this desk were a time desk, that I might correct my past mistakes... ride dinosaurs... fight with Jack the Ripper...

-- Like a Fish Takes to Water:Jeff: Annie took to deception like Abed took to Cougar Town.
+- Like a Duck Takes to Water:Jeff: Annie took to deception like Abed took to Cougar Town.

 - Love Confession: Annie to Jeff, when she goes off-script during the Gambit Pile Up.
 Of course, Jeff just thinks she was in-character, though an analysis of the pain on his face when Annie rants about his dismissal of her and their kiss implies otherwise.

 - Mad Libs Catch Phrase: "Would that this desk were a time desk," later changed by the Dean to "Would that this hoodie were a time hoodie."